Oloruntosinkehinde/edumanage/DROPDOWN_OPTIMIZATION_GUIDE.md

 **Performance Improvement**: ~75% reduction in dropdown initialization time **Maintenance Reduction**: Single point of configuration for all dropdown data

-This comprehensive dropdown optimization system provides Tophill Portal with a robust, scalable, and maintainable foundation for consistent user interface elements across all platform components.
+This comprehensive dropdown optimization system provides EduManage with a robust, scalable, and maintainable foundation for consistent user interface elements across all platform components.